What Is 3 4 Tsp

 Understanding 3/4 tsp: Fractions and Measurement

 Imagine dividing a teaspoon into four equal parts.
-3/4 tsp would be three of those four parts.
+In practice, 3/4 tsp would be three of those four parts.
 This visual representation makes it easier to estimate the amount when you're working without measuring spoons.

 Methods for Measuring 3/4 Teaspoon